casillano/casillano/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a full-stack software engineer with interests in backend development, systems, and security
+I'm an experienced full-stack software engineer with interests in backend development, systems, and security